sphincs/pyspx/README.md

 ### Installation

 The package is [available on PyPI](https://pypi.org/project/PySPX/) and can be installed by simply calling `pip install pyspx`.

-Note that it may take a few moments to compile the SPHINCS+ code for your platform.
+For Linux, binary wheels are available based on the `manylinux1` docker image.
+On other platforms it may take a few moments to compile the SPHINCS+ code.
+Currently the `sphincsplus` reference code requires `openssl` for its SHA256 function.
+When compiling from source, be sure to install openssl with development files.

 ### API